kickfliph/Recursive-Zip-folder/README.md

 # Recursive-Zip-folder
-small .py script that recursively Zip folder set by a path
+small .py script that recursively Zip and then Delete folder set by a path